sap-tutorials/sap-build-process-automation/tutorials/spa-create-destination/spa-create-destination.md

     <!-- border -->![Environment Variable](4.png)

-    The Destination can be accessed successfully in your Business Process Project.
+    The Destination can be accessed successfully in your Business Process project.

 ---